CleasbyCode/Tweetable-JPG-PowerShell-Polyglot/README.md

 ## Image Compatibilty, Issues and Limitations.

 Always use a Progressive encoded JPG for your cover image.
-Progressive encoded JPG images are identifed by the segment marker "FFC2" (Start of Frame 2/Progressive DCT).
-X/Twitter uses this method for encoding JPG images posted on it's platform.
+Progressive encoded JPG images are identifed by the segment marker "FFC2" (*Start of Frame 2/Progressive DCT*).
+X/Twitter uses this method for encoding JPG images posted on its platform.
+There are plenty of images on X/Twitter, which you could use for the cover image.

 This program (*using the libjpeg-turbo library*) will re-encode your image if the format is not Progressive.

-Posting a Progressive encoded JPG image on X/Twitter (*within file and dimension size limits*) the image will not be re-encoded.
+Posting a Progressive encoded JPG image on X/Twitter *within file and dimension size limits* the image will not be re-encoded.
 What you post will be the same as what you download, which is useful for our requirements.
 If X/Twitter re-encoded an image each time it was posted, ***jpws*** would never work.   **Note: X/Twitter will re-encode sections of the image if bytes of the image data are modified.
 More on that later*.

 The cover image must not contain any occurrence of the PowerShell close-comment block string "#>" (0x23, 0x3E), apart from the ones inserted by the program, as this will cause the PowerShell script to fail.